 If the outdoors interest you, Pittsburgh has so many amazing parks to choose from, including Schenley Park, Frick Park, and North Park, plus kayaking on the river or hiking in the nearby trails.
 Sports fans can also see the Steelers play football in the Fall or the Pittsburgh Pirates play baseball in the city’s beautiful waterfront stadium.

-For amazing views of the city, no trip to Pittsburgh is complete without a taking the incline up to the overlook in Mt.
+For amazing views of the city, no trip to Pittsburgh is complete without taking the incline up to the overlook in Mt.
 Washington.
 Regardless of your interests, this Western Pennsylvania gem is definitely one that should be added to your list of US cities to visit.

 Recommended by Amanda from Toddling Traveler